Bachelor of Science

 - Students with a bachelor’s degree in chemistry find work opportunities in the chemical, biochemical, environmental, medical, and pharmaceutical industries, as well as forensic and government laboratories.

-- Students have the opportunity to work in the chemistry department as laboratory and teaching assistants, which will hone their scientific skill and proficiency.
+- Students have the opportunity to work in the chemistry department as laboratory and teaching assistants, which will hone their scientific skills and proficiency.

 Beyond the Classroom

-The following links provide useful information about obtaining a Bachelor of Science in chemistry.
-The information can also be found in the University Catalog.
+Further information about the Bachelor of Science in Chemistry can also be found here.

 Areas of Study

 CHEM 441 Physical Chemistry

 CHEM 422 Instrumental Analysis

 Paul Richardson, Ph.D.

 Conway, SC 29526